wpdunk/bookmark-manager/README.md

 So that I can visit my favourite sites quickly.
 I want to see a list of my favourite sites.

+*Creating bookmarks*
+As a user.
+So that I can save a favourite site.
+I want to add a bookmark to Bookmark Manager

 ## Database Setup